-- 1. "More than 1 criminal history point, as determined under the sentencing guidelines," as used in subdivision (1), means more than one criminal history point as determined under \$4A1.1 (Criminal History Category). - 2.
-"Dangerous weapon" and "firearm," as used in subdivision (2), and "serious bodily injury," as used in subdivision (3), are defined in the Commentary to §1B1.1 (Application Instructions). - 3.
-"Offense," as used in subdivisions (2)-(4), and "offense or offenses that were part of the same course of conduct or of a common scheme or plan," as used in subdivision (5), mean the offense of conviction and all relevant conduct. - 4.
-Consistent with §1B1.3 (Relevant Conduct), the term "defendant," as used in subdivision (2), limits the accountability of the defendant to his own conduct and conduct that he aided or abetted, counseled, commanded, induced, procured, or willfully caused. - 5.
-"Organizer, leader, manager, or supervisor of others in the offense, as determined under the sentencing guidelines," as used in subdivision (4), means a defendant who receives an adjustment for an aggravating role under §3B1.1 (Aggravating Role). - 6.
-"Engaged in a continuing criminal enterprise," as used in subdivision (4), is defined in 21 U.S.C. § 848(c).
-As a practical matter, it should not be necessary to apply this prong of subdivision (4) because (i) this section does not apply to a conviction under 21 U.S.C. § 848, and (ii) any defendant who "engaged in a continuing criminal enterprise" but is convicted of an offense to which this section applies will be an "organizer, leader, manager, or supervisor of others in the offense." - 7.
-Information disclosed by the defendant with respect to subdivision (5) may be considered in determining the applicable guideline range, except where the use of such information is restricted under the provisions of §1B1.8 (Use of Certain Information).
-That is, subdivision (5) does not provide an independent basis for restricting the use of information disclosed by the defendant. - 8.
-Under 18 U.S.C. § 3553(f), prior to its determination, the court shall afford the government an opportunity to make a recommendation.
+- 1. "More than 1 criminal history point, as determined under the sentencing guidelines," as used in subsection (a)(1), means more than one criminal history point as determined under §4A1.1 (Criminal History Category). - 2.
+"Dangerous weapon" and "firearm," as used in subsection (a)(2), and "serious bodily injury," as used in subsection (a)(3), are defined in the Commentary to §1B1.1 (Application Instructions). - 3.
+"Offense," as used in subsection (a)(2)-(4), and "offense or offenses that were part of the same course of conduct or of a common scheme or plan," as used in subsection (a)(5), mean the offense of conviction and all relevant conduct. - 4.
+Consistent with §1B1.3 (Relevant Conduct), the term "defendant," as used in subsection (a)(2), limits the accountability of the defendant to his own conduct and conduct that he aided or abetted, counseled, commanded, induced, procured, or willfully caused. - 5.
+"Organizer, leader, manager, or supervisor of others in the offense, as determined under the sentencing guidelines," as used in subsection (a)(4), means a defendant who receives an adjustment for an aggravating role under §3B1.1 (Aggravating Role). - 6.
+"Engaged in a continuing criminal enterprise," as used in subsection (a)(4), is defined in 21 U.S.C. § 848(c).
+As a practical matter, it should not be necessary to apply this prong of subsection (a)(4) because (i) this section does not apply to a conviction under 21 U.S.C. § 848, - and (ii) any defendant who "engaged in a continuing criminal enterprise" but is convicted of an offense to which this section applies will be an "organizer, leader, manager, or supervisor of others in the offense." - 7.
+Information disclosed by the defendant with respect to subsection (a)(5) may be considered in determining the applicable guideline range, except where the use of such information is restricted under the provisions of §1B1.8 (Use of Certain Information).
+That is, subsection (a)(5) does not provide an independent basis for restricting the use of information disclosed by the defendant.

+- 8. Under 18 U.S.C. § 3553(f), prior to its determination, the court shall afford the government an opportunity to make a recommendation.
 See also Fed.
 R. Crim.
 P. 32(c)(1), (3). - 9.
 A defendant who meets the criteria under this section is exempt from any otherwise applicable statutory minimum sentence of imprisonment and statutory minimum term of supervised release.